“Running is boring.”

-If you’re a runner, chances are you’re no stranger to the above statements.
+If you’re a runner, chances are you’re no stranger to the above statements or others like it.

 Take it from someone who knows.
-I’ve been a runner for a very long time, and there come these times where I feel like running is the last thing I’d want to do.
+I’ve been a runner for a very long time, and there are still times when running is the last thing I want to do.

 Before we proceed, let me tell you a little bit about myself.

-If you’re a regular reader of my blog (you are, right?), then you already know that running is a favorite form of exercise.
+If you’re a regular reader of my blog (you are, right?), then you already know that running is my favorite form of exercise.

 I’d wager that if you don’t know me, you most likely know someone like me.
 Running is our favorite topic.
 We talk ad nauseam about our training and workouts (heck, this whole blog is devoted to the subject).
 We’ll skimp on sleep to pound the pavement.

 I could go on and on, but I think you get it.